maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 - Develop targeted health education programs for older adults to raise awareness and promote preventive measures.
 - Strategically allocate resources to address fluctuations in demand and optimize operational efficiency.
 - Optimize insurance coverage options to ensure equitable access to quality care for patients.
-- Conduct in-depth analyses to identify seasonal health patterns and anticipate fluctuations in healthcare demand.
 - Prioritize continuous quality improvement initiatives to enhance patient care delivery and organizational performance.
 - Invest in technology and infrastructure to streamline workflows and improve communication across the healthcare continuum.
 ---